Malls, movies and more: A look at reopenings by state in US

 CONNECTICUT: Democratic Gov. Ned Lamont plans a multiphased reopening, starting May 20.
 That’s when outdoor restaurant dining, in addition to existing takeout, will be allowed.
 Barring virus flare-ups by then, Lamont also hopes to reopen -- with added precautions -- salons, outdoor zoo and museum exhibits, camping and other outdoor recreation, and university research programs.

-CALIFORNIA: Three Northern California counties have reopened in defiance of Democratic Gov. Gavin Newsom’s ongoing order to stay home.
-Two counties north of Sacramento reopened Monday with social distancing in place and restrictions on how many customers could be in businesses and restaurants.
-They followed the step taken Friday by a rural county in far Northern California.
-There are other pockets of resistance throughout California, with restaurants and hair salons now operating after a month of forced closure.
-Some are flouting recommendations to stay separated entirely.

 NEW YORK: The statewide shutdown order expires May 15.
-After that, while New York City is the epicenter of the outbreak in the U.S., Democratic Gov. Andrew Cuomo has proposed letting some less-affected upstate regions begin phased reopening once they’ve met criteria key virus markers.
-Some upstate hospitals have been allowed to resume elective surgeries, but they must maintain a certain threshold of open beds for emergencies.
+After that, while New York City is the epicenter of the U.S. outbreak, Democratic Gov. Andrew Cuomo has proposed letting some less-affected upstate regions begin phased reopening once they’ve met criteria key virus markers.
+Some upstate hospitals have been allowed to resume elective surgeries but must maintain a certain threshold of open beds for emergencies.
 Schools are closed through the academic year.

+NEW JERSEY: The COVID-19 hotspot has had nearly 8,000 deaths and over 128,000 positive cases.
+It is not fully reopening yet, though Democratic Gov. Phil Murphy reopened parks and golf courses last week, citing positive trends.
+He, however, said this week that schools would remain closed for the rest of the academic year.
+Murphy has said he wants to continue to see hospitalizations and the death toll, among other data, decline before he sets a full reopening date.

 ILLINOIS: The stay-home order lasts through May 30, and with it, schools remain on remote-learning status and nonessential businesses are closed.
 But as of May 1, nonessential businesses could fill phone and online orders.
 Some nonelective surgeries may resume, and many state parks are open for hiking and fishing.
 Face-coverings are mandatory for public places where social distance can’t be maintained.